the Longform Markup Language

 Templating

-Longform templates only allow key-value pairs inputed with the values being strings.
+Longform templates only allow key-value pairs inputted with the values being strings.
 The template is intended to be passed over to the client where the template might be rendered using client side state.
 It is assumed that the client has its own means to perform conditional statements and iterate, and is optimized to do so, so those functionalities are left to the scripting language to keep the templating logic lean.

 @template